amoncaldas/WPP/webapp/README.md

 1. the user clicks on github button on the login page.
 The `socialAuth.oauthViaRedirect` method is fired, passing the provider to be used and the `action` desired.
 In this case the action is `login`.
 1. we clear the local storage and save the desired action in our vuex store with the key `socialOauthAction`.
 1. a request is made to the back-end passing the `provider` and the `action` to retrieve the oauth provider `clientId` and set it to the corresponding provider `clientId` and get the oauth redirect url from the providerConf via the `getOauthUrl` method.
 The provider id is also stored in our vuex store with the key `socialOauthProvider`.
-The above mentioned request and all others oauth authenticate requests are taken on the back-end by the custom `ors-oauth` plugin that we have created.
+The above mentioned request and all others oauth authenticate requests are taken on the back-end by the custom `wpp` plugin that we have created.
 1. the user is redirected to the corresponding social oauth provider and when s/he finishes the authentication there s/he is redirected back to our app root route with the `code` query string value. (eg.: `/?code=xyz12345`).
 1. In the router a `beforeEnter` function is attached to the `/` route.
 So, the `socialAuth.runOauthCallBackCheck` is run to handle the redirection from a oauth provider.
 1. the `socialAuth.runOauthCallBackCheck` method checks if the `code` query string is present.
 If it is,it saves it in the vuex store with the key `socialOauthCode` and redirects the user to the route/component linked to the action.
 For example, the route to the `login` action will load the `Auth.vue` component.